 His main areas of interest are using digital technology in the classroom and STEM learning.

-Glenda works with Portal as a Development Manager & Consultant, bringing extensive experience of school standards to her roles having been a lay inspector for Estyn since 2009.
+Dr Glenda Jones works with Portal as a Development Manager & Consultant, bringing extensive experience of school standards to her roles having been a lay inspector for Estyn since 2009.

 She has previously worked in the field of bilingual training and facilitation for clients in both the public and private sectors including the Welsh Government, Urdd Gobaith Cymru and the Vale of Glamorgan Council.